Welcome and Introduction: 11:45AM-12PM

 This session will focus on DACA and other immigration issues that affect undocumented immigrants as forms of racial injustices.
 The session will connect colonization as a historical component that has played a significant role in migration and immigration as historical components of the systems of oppression.
 Migration and immigration factors and policies have revolved around these systems of oppression which continue to create racial injustices for undocumented immigrants including the lack of access to basic human rights and resources, such as education, freedom, and stability.
 As advocates, social workers have the power to provide understanding, support, and advocacy to undocumented immigrants.
 This session aims to offer social workers a greater sense of understanding of the racism embedded in our immigration laws and policies and offer tools for advocacy for DACAmented and undocumented immigrants.

-Reimagining a Black Feminist Social Work
+Reimagine a Black Feminist Social Work

-Sakara Wages, Jacquelyn Boggess, Damita Brown
+Sakara Wages, Jacquelyn Boggess, Dr. Damita Brown